 In the interests of science we also risked a small sip of both beers.
 This actually handed out the biggest surprise of all.
 Whereas the StayClean treated beer looked, smelt and tasted essentially the same as it had when it was first poured from the bottle; the untreated beer smelt much more earthy and hoppy, was significantly duller and cloudier but tasted like it has been watered down, losing its depth of flavour completely.

-After six weeks of sitting in a glass science beaker…
+After seven weeks of sitting in a glass science beaker…

 Nearly 50 days since the Hooky Gold was poured from their bottles…